- Super-efficient Equipment and Appliance Deployment Initiative

 CEM success story

-Almost 45% of primary energy demand is met by renewable energy, making Brazil's energy sector one of the least carbon-intensive in the world.
+47.5% of primary energy demand is met by clean energy, making Brazil's energy sector one of the least carbon-intensive in the world.

 Clean energy goals and ambitions